 Electronic Arts Los Angeles’ RTS team would first create C&C: Generals - Zero Hour, after which they used the same engine to create the Battle for Middle-earth series (2004-2006), and after that, further Command & Conquer titles (2007-2010).

 Today, Westwood Studios' staff is scattered across the industry or is no longer active.
 While a few are still at Petroglyph Games, some are found at Blizzard Entertainment, others at Electronic Arts still, and some like Brett Sperry, Rade Stojsavljević and Adam Isgreen were at the short-lived Jet Set Games studio which aimed at the mobile market.

-In 2015, Brett Sperry and Louis Castle received the lifetime achievement award at the Games Awards in the name of Westwood Studios.
+In 2015, Brett Sperry and Louis Castle received the Industry Icon award at The Game Awards in the name of Westwood Studios.